MITHaystack/HOPS/doc/THIRD_PARTY_LICENSES.md

 # Third-Party Licenses
 HOPS is MIT-licensed (see `LICENSE.md`).
+However, it depends on several other packages with varying license conditions.
+Below is a summary of the various packages and their conditions.
-At install time the license text of every redistributed sub-component/dependency is collected under `<install-prefix>/doc/third_party_licenses/<library>/` and also dumped into the CPack TGZ bundle.
+On installation the licenses of every redistributed sub-component/dependency will be collected under:

+`<install-prefix>/doc/third_party_licenses/<library>/`

 A full list follows: